Nilza lived in Pasadena, California, where she enjoyed adventuring as far as she could around SoCal on her days or

 What Is Smorgasburg Los Angeles?

 Unfortunately, these delectable dishes from around the world are not served buffet style.
-Instead, you'll find rows of food trucks and tents that represent different Los Angeles based businesses selling selected food items for cash or card.
-In the middle of the rows of food you can even do shop thanks to the pop-up businesses selling jewelry, vintage items, clothing, soap, candles and more.
+Instead, you'll find rows of food trucks and tents that represent different Los Angeles-based businesses selling selected food items for cash or card.
+In the middle of the rows of food, you can even shop thanks to the pop-up businesses selling jewelry, vintage items, clothing, soap, candles, and more.

-Though I don't recommend making this Los Angeles gem a habit your wallet if you're a resident, I highly recommend everyone, tourist or resident, try out this experience at least once.
-Here are some tips and perspective from my first venture to Smogasburg Los Angeles.
+Though I don't recommend making this Los Angeles gem a habit on your wallet if you're a resident, I highly recommend everyone, tourist or resident, try out this experience at least once.
+Here are some tips and perspectives from my first venture to Smogasburg Los Angeles.

 Free Parking (A Rarity in Los Angeles)